mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 Router.map(function () {});
 ```

-And by configuring the `splitAtRoutes` feature in `ember-cli-build.js`.
-We can
+...and by configuring the `splitAtRoutes` feature in `ember-cli-build.js`.
+We
-do this by adding the route names you want to split or by providing a regex.
-Our
+can do this by adding the route names we want to split or by providing a regex.
-full configuration will now look like:
+Our full configuration will now look like this:

 ```javascript
 const { Webpack } = require('@embroider/webpack');